Užmirštos karalystės pasakos

 The giant returned home, exhausted, hungry, and weak, and the Lithuanians told him:

 — Forgive us, we were foolish, didn’t know it would turn out this way.
 Here, have a quick snack of a hundred pigs and lie down to rest, sleep.
 We’ve even laid a soft bed for you.
 Tomorrow morning, hundreds of maidens will be ready for you.
-You’ll be able to eat them with one hand, and with the other—beat us.
+You’ll be able to eat them with one hand, and beat us with the other.

 The Boy and the Frog Princess

-— Just don’t go near the pond, dear grandson.
+— Just don’t go near the pond, grandson.
 In its mud lives a very big frog.
 She’ll catch you and pull you in.
-That’s how you’ll vanish, never having seen life.
+So you’ll vanish, never having seen life.

 One successful hunting evening, just as the boy was about to head home and was gathering up his arrows along the shore, next to one of them a frog jumped onto a leaf and spoke in a human voice:

 — Hello, boy.
-I am the Frog Princess, and now you’re caught — recklessly firing arrows in every direction.
+I am the frogincess, and you've been caught now, firing arrows in every direction without any responsibility.
 You will now be my husband.

-— We are the Frog Princess’s twelve brothers — frog-princes.
+— We are 12 brothers of the frogincess, the froginces.
 If you do not marry our sister, you will insult her, and for that we will split your skull like a watermelon and break your legs like corn sticks.

 The boy was terrified and, falling to his knees, began to beg for mercy.
-The frog-princes listened to him and decided not to kill him right away, but instead to bring him before their father, the king, to sort things out.
+The froginces listened to him and decided not to kill him right away, but instead to bring him before their father, the king, to sort situation out.

 — Fine, you may go free.
 In return, each summer we want a sack of flies and a few litres of blood for our mosquito farm.
 If you keep shooting arrows, you must tie whistles to them, so my other daughters can hear them coming from afar and step aside to avoid production injuries from the fate whistling down from the sky.
 One daughter is enough for you.
 When you turn 30, then we’ll hold the wedding.
 You must come visit me on a diplomatic mission, having by then become very wealthy and influential.
 For now, you’re just a little snot-nosed beggar, unworthy of my daughter.

-What was there to do — the boy agreed, for he saw how the princess’s brothers, standing in the corner of the hall with glowing eyes, were already polishing their metal clubs and hammering nails into the wooden ones, imagining the moment of future justice.
+What else could he do, the boy agreed, for he saw how the princess’s brothers, standing in the corner of the hall with glowing eyes, were already polishing their metal clubs and hammering nails into the wooden ones, imagining the moment of impending justice.
 The rest of the summer he spent only chasing and catching flies and mosquitoes, and in the following summers regularly donated blood.

-A great feast was prepared in the palace.
+A great banquet was prepared in the palace.
 The tables were loaded with the tastiest flies, mosquitoes, and worms.
-For the prince and princess, food suitable for humans was laid out — both local and from distant lands.
+For the groom and the princess, a feast suitable for humans was laid out, local and from distant lands.
 After dancing and singing, in the evening, the princess said to him:

 — It will soon be midnight.
 Go, prepare and warm the bed, and I’ll come shortly.